ThomasJames/2D_Point_Classifier/README.md

 # Classifying_Coordinates_PIP
 Program to take a coordinate, and return the location with respect to a polygon.
-Three major functions were constructed:

 # Minimum Bounding
-1. PiP is a computationally intensive operation.
+PiP is a computationally intensive operation.
 Therefore, it is common to first get the MBR of a polygon and test whether the point lies inside this rectangle.
 For the purposes of this assignment, the MBR can be found by simply taking the minimum and maximum of both coordinates of the the polygon.
 If a given